Miranics/alu-back-end/api/README.md

 What is an API?
 In English, please
 What is a REST API
 What are microservices
-PEP8 Python style - having a clean code respecting style guide is really appreciated in the industry Learning Objectives
+PEP8 Python style - having a clean code respecting style guide is really appreciated in the industry.
+Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: